Skip to main content

 Recommended Setup for Sending Events to Google Analytics (GA4)

-Create a Google Analytics Event Tag for Form, Application, and Event
+How-To: Create a Google Analytics Event Tag

 1. Open the Tags tab from the left-side menu.

-2. Select "New" in the top right of the screen to create a new Tag.
+2. Select New in the top right of the screen to create a new tag.

-3. Name the Tag.
-Suggested naming "GA4 - Element451 - Milestone - Form"
+3. Name the tag, e.g., “GA4 - Element451 - Milestone - Form”.

 4. Click the Tag Configuration card to edit.

-5. From the menu, select "Google Analytics: GA4 Event".
+5. From the menu, select Google Analytics: GA4 Event.

 6. For the Configuration Tag field, select your GA4 Configuration Tag.